Ah yes, winter in a camper.

 IT IS NOT MEANT TO BE LIVED IN THE WINTER.

-DO NOT TRY TO LIVE IN A TRAILER IN THE FREEZING COLD WINTER - it’s not particularly safe.
-I personally don’t do it and I wouldn’t recommend it.
+DO NOT TRY TO LIVE IN A TRAILER IN THE FREEZING COLD WINTER - it’s not safe.
+I personally don’t do it and I do not recommend it.

 This is a disclaimer - I don’t want any of you freezing to death in the snow in your trailer home on my account.